DHTMLX/docs-suite/docs/dataview/features.md

 ## API reference

-In this section you can find out corresponding references of Dataview API
+In this section you can find out corresponding references of Dataview API.

 | Topic                                                      | Description                           |
 | ---------------------------------------------------------- | ------------------------------------- |